Usage & Rate Limits

 In addition, third-party APIs (such as carriers, insurance providers, or marketplaces) may impose their own rate limits.
 So if you get a rate limit error, then be sure to check the

-error_source field to determine whether it's from ShipEngine or a third-party.
+error_source field to determine whether it's from ShipEngine or from a third party.

 Handling Limits Gracefully